TarotFansTarot Cards and Tarot Decks Review

 Move toward calm

-This four-card moment is for mental clutter.
+This four-card pack is for mental clutter.
 Queen of Swords names the real issue, Two of Swords gives the pause, Ace of Swords offers the honest thought, and Six of Swords moves the reading toward a calmer shore.
-I would use this line when a decision feels louder than it actually is.

 Five of Cups